xenloops/securityKB/ai_llm.md

 * Train models to detect and mitigate adversarial queries and extraction attempts.

 ## Prompt Controls

+Prompt controls prevent unintended disclosures or misuse of the LLM by enforcing context-aware input restrictions.
+These measures ensure outputs align with the intended use cases and adhere to ethical and compliance standards.

 * Avoid embedding any sensitive information (e.g. API keys, auth keys, database names, user roles, permission structure of the application) directly in the system prompts.
 Externalize such information to the systems that the model does not directly access.
 * Avoid using system prompts to control the model behavior where possible.
 Instead, rely on systems outside of the LLM to ensure this behavior (e.g. detecting and preventing harmful content should be done in external systems).
 * Implement a system of guardrails outside of the LLM itself.
 Training particular behavior into a model does not guarantee that the model will always adhere to the guard.
 Use an independent system to inspect the output and determine if the model is in compliance with expectations.
 * Ensure that security controls are enforced independently from the LLM (e.g. privilege separation or authorization bounds checks), and occur in a deterministic, auditable manner (which LLMs are not conducive to).
 In cases where an agent is performing tasks, multiple agents should be used, each configured with the least privileges needed to perform the desired tasks.

 ## System Integrity

+Maintaining the integrity of systems interacting with LLMs safeguards against vulnerabilities and cyberattacks.
+Regular updates, patch management, and strict configuration controls ensure that systems remain resilient and trustworthy.

 * Protect the LLM from unauthorized modifications or adversarial attacks that could compromise its behavior.
 Use cryptographic hashing and verification techniques to maintain the integrity of the model files.
 * Secure the runtime environment where the LLM is deployed.
 This includes containerization, network segmentation, and regular updates to prevent vulnerabilities in underlying infrastructure.